haxordx/challenges/README.md

 Follow the challenge instructions.
 Every challenge will be unique.
 See some example instructions [here](https://github.com/haxordx/haxor-challenge-example/blob/main/README.md#instructions).

 #### 3. Report Bugs and Feedback

 This is the whole point of Haxor!
-When you encounter friction, confusion, or bugs, **Open GitHub issues on the base repository**.
+When you encounter friction, confusion, or bugs, **open GitHub issues on the base repository**.
+Every issue or feedback is worth 10 points.

 ```sh
 gh issue create -l "feedback" -w -b "`replayable --md`"
 ```

 #### 4. Add Your Solution

+When you've completed the challenge, make a pull request to add your solution to the base repository.
+Successful solutions are worth 5 points.

 ```sh
 gh pr create -w -t "I Completed the Haxor Challenge" -b "`replayable --md`"